-A legion of ghostly tales come marching from the mist shrouded past of Athelhampton Hall, one of the most beautiful and historic houses in the west of England.
+A legion of ghostly tales come marching from the mist shrouded past of Athelhampton Housse, one of the most beautiful and historic houses in the west of England.

 Phantom duellists have been known to re-enact a long ago engagement in Athelhampton's Great Hall, whilst a grey lady of unknown identity chills the blood of those who encounter her in the Tudor Room.

-On one occasion a maidservant saw the grey lady sitting in a high-backed chair and mistook her for a visitor who had stayed beyond the Athelhampton Hall's official closing time.
+On one occasion a maidservant saw the grey lady sitting in a high-backed chair and mistook her for a visitor who had stayed beyond the Athelhampton House's official closing time.

 She asked the stranger if she would mind leaving, whereupon the obliging revenant stood up, walked to the panelling and promptly disappeared into it.

-Another spectral presence at Athelhampton Hall is that of a priest garbed in a black cassock who has appeared at sundry locations around the building.
+Another spectral presence at Athelhampton House is that of a priest garbed in a black cassock who has appeared at sundry locations around the building.

-But the most famous, and, for that matter most unusual, of Athelhampton Hall's phantoms is a spectral ape.
+But the most famous, and, for that matter most unusual, of Athelhampton House's phantoms is a spectral ape.

 In life this creature was the adored pet of one of the daughters of the house.